NFYB14003U Measurement and Control in Experimental Physics

 The course presents basic concepts of measurement and feedback control in experimental physics, with emphasis on active analog electronics circuitry (operational amplifiers, transistors) and different kind of sensors.

-General concepts from control theory, statistical and semiconductor physics will be introduced/reiterated during the course, with emphasis on practical aspects relevant for experimental work in research groups at NBI.
+General concepts from control theory, statistical and semiconductor physics will be introduced/reiterated during the course, with emphasis on practical aspects relevant for experimental work in research groups at the NBI.

 Upon completion of the course the student should be able to:

-- design and build simple operational amplifier circuits such as inverting or integrating amplifiers, recognize basic subcircuits as building blocks for more complicated circuitry, explain negative and positive feedback and analyze the stability of a feedback loop.
+- design and build simple operational amplifier circuits such as inverting or integrating amplifiers, recognize simple subcircuits as building blocks for more complicated circuitry, explain negative and positive feedback and analyze the stability of a feedback loop.

-- choose a suitable electronic sensor for their measurement task.
+- choose a suitable electronic sensor for their measurement task

 - design simple front-end amplifiers to solve a specific measurement task e.g. photodetection, potentials in biological systems.